-Tomorrow I will post an article on the relationship between a paleo diet and menstrual cramps, but it is important first to understand what menstrual cramping is in and of itself.
+I recently posted an article on the relationship between a paleo diet and menstrual cramps (also find more info on this relationship in my book here), but it is important to understand what menstrual cramping is in and of itself.
 What are menstrual cramps, and where do they come from?
 Why are they so painful, and why do so many women suffer them?

 Who has menstrual cramps

 Menstrual cramps of some degree affect more than an estimated fifty percent of women.
 Among these, up to fifteen per cent describe their menstrual cramps as severe.
 Over ninety percent of adolescent girls today report having menstrual cramps.

 Cramps are their worst in a woman’s younger years and almost always peter out into her thirties.
 This is evidenced by the fact that painful menstruation is the leading cause of lost time from school and work among women in their teens and 20s.

 In primary dysmenorrhea, there is no underlying gynecologic problem causing the pain.
 It is marked by abdominal pain first and foremost, but abdominal discomfort, irregular digestion, nausea, back pain, and headaches often accompany it, too.
 Cramping may begin a day or two before menstruation, and it endures for the first few days of bleeding.
 Menstrual cramping is commonly conflated with PMS, but they are in fact two separate medical phenomena.

 In each woman, primary menstrual cramping may begin as early as six months to a year following menarche (the beginning of menstruation).
 However, menstrual cramps typically do not begin until ovulatory menstrual cycles occur, and ovulation normally does not beginning happening for some time after menarche.
 For this reason, an adolescent girl may not experience dysmenorrhea until months to years following the onset of menstruation.